azerion/phaser-ts-boilerplate/README.md

 Gembly Game Boilerplate
 =======================

-This is a boilerplate for Gembly HTML5 games, it can be used to develop new games or prototypes.
+This is a boilerplate for HTML5 games, it can be used to develop new games or prototypes.
 Simply make a copy of this in gitlab to start working!

 Getting Started
 ---------------